kodackx/disinformation-quest/README.md

 This project serves as both an educational tool and a thought experiment on how mathematical truths can be challenged through various psychological and social mechanisms.
 Through an immersive game-like experience, users take on the role of a disinformation agent tasked with spreading the notion that "2+2=5".

+Understanding how disinformation works is crucial for defending against it.
+By experiencing these tactics firsthand, we can better identify and resist them in reality.

 ### Key Features

 - **Interactive Narrative**: Progress through multiple stages of a disinformation campaign, making strategic choices that affect the outcome